Arshiya-Roofi/vendor-performance-analysis-sql-python-powerbi/README.md

 ## Dataset

 The project uses multiple raw CSV datasets related to:
-- purchases,
+- purchases
-- sales,
+- sales
-- vendor invoices,
+- vendor invoices
-- purchase prices,
+- purchase prices
-- beginning inventory,
+- beginn inventory
-- ending inventory.
+- end inventory

 These datasets were integrated into a SQLite database and transformed into a vendor-level analytical summary table.